 National economic trends

-Output of the national economy decreased in September 2013
+Output of the national economy increased in January

-Seasonally adjusted output decreased by 0.2 per cent in September from the month before.
-Adjusted for working days, output fell by 0.3 per cent from the level of the previous year.
-September 2013 had one working day more than the corresponding month of the previous year.
-According to revised data, working-day adjusted output went down in August by 0.9 per cent (previously -0.5 per cent) from August 2012.
+Seasonally adjusted output grew by 0.5 per cent in January 2017 from the month before.
+Adjusted for working days, output was 2.4 per cent higher than one year before.
+According to revised data, working-day adjusted output increased in December 2016 by 1.0 per cent (was 1.0) from December 2015.

 Statistics Finland / Trend Indicator of Output